-- As a deep chested breed the Chessie is prone to Bloat and its complication Gastric dilatation and volvulus (GDV) where the stomach twists.
-Causes acute pain, vomitting and collapse (urgent vet treatment essential)
+As a deep chested breed the Chessie is prone to Gastric dilatation volvulus (Bloat/torsion) where the stomach twists.
+Causes acute pain, vomiting and collapse (urgent vet treatment essential).

 - Elbow dysplasia (scores ideally 0:0)

-- Eye disease: Hereditary cataract; Progressive retinal atrophy (PRA) (gradual loss of sight)
+- Eye disease: Hereditary cataract (HC) (annual testing); Progressive retinal atrophy (PRA) (annual testing) (gradual loss of sight)

 - Progressive retinal atrophy (prcd-PRA)

 Unofficial (Breed Club) Schemes

 Ask the breeder to show you the certificates for the above tests/screening for both parents.
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.